GSmithApps/hindent/README.md

 is some Hindent code... it's nice and pretty.

 ```
+println "Hey folks!"

 + 2 2
 ```

-You'll probably think this example looks a little lisp-ish.
-And that's right -- this example is definitely lisp-ish.
 There are more examples in [`/examples/example.hin`](https://github.com/GSmithApps/hindent/blob/main/examples/example.hin).

-There are more details in the paring section below.
+There are more details in the Explanation section below.

 # Installation